saulpierotti/markdown_notebook/BDP.md

 		* Write operations require strong consistency: a write call blocks application execution until the system can guarantee that any read call will see the newly written data
 		* A dirty solution to stateful I/O is requiring strong consistency for write operations only until the file is written to a memory page, not until the file is permanently stored on disk
 			* These memory pages that contain data not yet flushed to disk are called dirty pages, and they are tracked by the OS
-				* This is called page caching
+			* The use of dirty pages is called page caching
 			* The OS flushes asynchronously dirty pages to disk
 			* This apporach is POSIX-complaint since the OS tracks dirty pages and returns their content to successive read calls, not the content of the file stored on disk
 * A networked file system like NFS is used for accessing files over a network in a way very similar to how local files are accessed